ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aws-greengrass-v2.md

     ]
 }
 ```

-1. Replace  `account-id` on lines 16 and 17 with your AWS account ID (located in the user menu in the top-right corner of the AWS console) \
+5. Replace  `account-id` on lines 16 and 17 with your AWS account ID

+You can find your account ID by clicking on your user name in the top-right corner of the AWS console.

 ![Role Permissions Editor](../_images/gg-role-permissions.png)

-1. Name the new policy `GGDeploymentAccess`
+6. Name the new policy `GGDeploymentAccess`

-1. Back on the group creation page, click the refresh button then search for and select `GGDeploymentAccess` \
+7. Back on the group creation page, click the refresh button then search for and select `GGDeploymentAccess`

 ![Group Policy Selection](../_images/gg-group-policy.png)

-1. Click `Create user group`
+8. Click `Create user group`

-1. Review and create user
+9. Review and create user

-1. Click on `gguser` and navigate to the `Security credentials` tab
+10. Click on `gguser` and navigate to the `Security credentials` tab

-1. Click `Create access keys`
+11. Click `Create access keys`

-1. Select `Command Line Interface (CLI)` for your key type, ignoring the warnings for now (you should delete they keys when you're done testing).
+12. Select `Command Line Interface (CLI)` for your key type, ignoring the warnings for now (you should delete they keys when you're done testing).

-1. Copy your `Access key` and `Secret access key`.
-You will need these in the next section. \
+13. Copy your `Access key` and `Secret access key`.

 ![Access Keys](../_images/gg-access-keys.png)

+You will use the credentials in the next section.

 ## Download and install AWS IoT Greengrass